ag2382/Game-Mod-Q4/README.md

 Sgt.
 Morris is used as a shop for players to upgrade weapons, as well as buy perks and equipment.
 Shop GUI is not fully implemented.
 The wristcomm GUI is used instead for demonstration purposes.
 Press H to activate.
 ![image](https://user-images.githubusercontent.com/90282143/157355336-c2af4e04-5b6e-4bff-a22d-e0cdf1c38fd9.png)

+Local files and game shortcut are available for download.
+Copy and paste the mod folder into the same location as the default Quake.exe location to load up the mod (which is still a WIP)